A model-based restricted shapley value to measure the players' contribution to shot actions in football: Empirical analysis

 \subsection{The xGA model results}

 Preliminarily, the model used for calculating xGA probabilities was subjected to a detailed evaluation process.
-First, the absence of multicollinearity among the regressors defined in Table \ref{tab:descr_stats} was confirmed thanks the classical Variance Inflation Factor (VIF) index, which turned out to be lower than 4 for all the features.
-Then we verify the actual improvement in accuracy of the xGA model in Equation \ref{eq:xGA_equation} compared to the xG model (which considers only the proximity to goal by pitch coordinates \texttt{X} and \texttt{Y}, and \texttt{Shot\_angle} among the features in the design matrix \textbf{X}) comparing the two classifiers, namely BR cloglog and XGBoost.
+First, the absence of multicollinearity among the regressors defined in Table \ref{tab:descr_stats} was confirmed thanks to the classical Variance Inflation Factor (VIF) index, which turned out to be lower than 4 for all the features.
 To account for stability and robustness in the results, model performance was evaluated using a bootstrap procedure with B = 1,000 replications.
 At each iteration, the bootstrap sample was used for training, while the remaining observations (approximately the $36.8\%$ of data) served as the test set for computing performance metrics.
-Figure \ref{fig:var_importance} reports the 90\% bootstrap confidence intervals of feature importance for both classifiers, ordered in decreasing order by their values.
-The feature importance estimates obtained with the XGBoost classifier is reported in Figure \ref{fig:var_importance_XGBoost}.
+Figure \ref{fig:var_importance} reports the 90\% bootstrap confidence intervals of feature importance, ordered in decreasing order by their values.
 Proximity to goal (variable \texttt{X}) clearly emerges as the most influential predictor, followed by \texttt{shot\_angle}, both core variables of the baseline xG model.
 Additional action-contextual variables, such as \texttt{actionSituationCategory}, \texttt{avg\_pass\_distance}, \texttt{plPerformanceIndex}, and the origin of the action (coordinates \texttt{first\_pass\_x} and \texttt{first\_pass\_y} on the pitch), exhibit moderate to low importance.
 Conversely, \texttt{h\_a} and \texttt{plaersNb} appear to have negligible relevance, with importance values close to zero.
-A broadly consistent ranking is observed for the regression coefficients of the BR cloglog classifier, as shown in Figure \ref{fig:beta_BR_cloglog}: proximity to goal (\texttt{X}) is associated with the largest positive effect on the scoring probability, while shot angle exhibits a strong negative coefficient, confirming their central role in the baseline xG formulation.
-Action-contextual variables such as \texttt{plPerformanceIndex} (positive sign) or \texttt{actionSituationCategory}, \texttt{avg\_pass\_distance}, \texttt{playersNb} and \texttt{first\_pass\_x} (negative sign) display more moderate effects.
-Finally, \texttt{homeAction}, \texttt{Y}, \texttt{passNb} and \texttt{first\_pass\_y} do not appear significant as their confidence intervals contain zero.